 A second branch of her work looks at representations of animals in contemporary French literature.
-Whereas ecocriticism remains on the periphery of French literary studies, the animal question has garnered much critical attention.
-Researching different disciplinary work on animals, from philosophy (Derrida, de Fontenay, Lestel) to ethology (Cyrulnik, Chapouthier), from literary criticism (Desblache, Simon) to animal ethics (Vilmer), Prof. Posthumus aims to define the animal question with respect to the French contemporary context.
-At the same time, she is interested in comparing this context to that of other European countries as the European Union has become an important ruling body for establishing laws about animal well-being and rights in Europe.
-The relationships between local, regional, cultural differences in a global landscape are at the heart of Dr. Posthumus’s work on ecocriticism and animal studies.
+Whereas ecocriticism has emerged more slowly in French literary studies, the animal question has garnered much critical attention in France.
+Researching different disciplinary work on animals, from philosophy (Jacques Derrida, Élisabeth de Fontenay, Dominique Lestel) to ethology (Boris Cyrulnik, Georges Chapouthier), from literary criticism (Lucile Desblache, Anne Simon) to animal ethics (Jean-Baptiste Jeangène Vilmer), Prof. Posthumus aims to define the animal question with respect to the French contemporary context.
+Her co-edited volume, French Thinking about Animals (2015) brings together leading animal studies scholars in the French-speaking world to discuss these questions.
+At the same time, she is interested in comparing the French context to that of other European countries.
+The relationships between local, regional, and cultural differences in a global landscape are at the heart of Prof. Posthumus’s work on ecocriticism and animal studies.

-La nature et l’écologie chez Claude Lévi-Strauss, Michel Serres, Michel Tournier. Étude de modèles structuralistes et écologistes chez trois penseurs français.
-Sarrebruck: Éditions universitaires européennes, 2010.
+Posthumus, Stephanie.
+La Nature et l’écologie chez Claude Lévi-Strauss, Michel Serres, Michel Tournier.
+Saarbruck: Éditions universitaires européennes, 2010.